MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/json-viewer/json-viewer.md

 1. View a JSON response or file in the **JSON viewer**.

-1. Put focus in the JSON data by clicking anywhere in the formatted JSON data.
+1. Click anywhere in the formatted JSON data, to put focus in the JSON data.

 1. Press **Ctrl+F** (Windows, Linux) or **Command+F** (macOS).
 The search box appears at the top of the **JSON viewer**: